 The address for a webpage (called a URL) can give good information about what might be found on that site.
 The parts of the address give clues.

-http:// most addresses begin with this - which just means you are going to a web page
+http:// until recently most addresses would begin with this - which just means you are going to see a web page.

 https:// this is a secure site - it would be safe to give them credit card information.
 Many organizations are moving their websites to secure sites.

 computer: most addresses begin with www, but not all.
 By default most addresses live on an internet server (computer) that hosts www pages.

 institution: this can be the full name or an abbreviation.
 The person or group who created the web page often works for this organization

 domain: the six most common "top" level domains are:

 directory: an address can have several levels or none at all

 filename.xxx: the address can end with different "extensions", such as pdf, htm, or html.